-My personal travel experiences with Ryanair on flights to Germany, the UK, Hungary, and Italy was as expected - a cheap flight in acceptable (but not overly comfortable) seats, on time, luggage unharmed.
-For the price paid, I could not ask for more.
+Our personal travel experiences with Ryanair on flights to Germany, the UK, Hungary, and Italy was as expected - a cheap flight in acceptable (but not overly comfortable) seats, on time, luggage unharmed.
+For the price paid, We could not ask for more.

 Criticism of Ryanair - Warranted?